The sale by retail of alcohol, the provision of regulated entertainment and the provision of late night refreshments requires a premises licence.

 Complaints and appeals

-See the main page for information on how to appeal or complain and our contact details.
+See the main page for information on how to appeal or complain.

 Back to top